atiya16384/Database-Project/README.md

 - Received a grade of 94/100 (A grade) for the project, highlighting the quality and effectiveness of the implementation.

 ## License
-Specify the license under which this project is released.

 ## Contact
-Your contact information for users to reach out with questions or collaborations.